xyzmaps/xyz-documentation/docs/api/devguide/propertiessearch.md

 > #### Note
 >
-> Data Hub has a space-specific algorithm to automatically decide which of the space's properties
+> XYZ Maps has a space-specific algorithm to automatically decide which of the space's properties
 > are searchable.
 In case you desire other properties to be searchable, refer to
 > the guide at ["Adjust searchable properties"](searchableproperties.md).*